 “My dear Kepler, I wish that we might laugh at the remarkable stupidity of the common herd.
 What do you have to say about the principal philosophers of this academy who are filled with the stubbornness of an asp and do not want to look at either the planets, the moon or the telescope, even though I have freely and deliberately offered them the opportunity a thousand times?
 Truly, just as the asp stops its ears, so do these philosophers shut their eyes to the light of truth.” – Galileo Galilei to astronomer Johannes Kepler.

-How did so many of Galileo’s peers manage to deny the undeniable for so long?
+How did Galileo’s peers manage to deny the undeniable for so long?
 By playing the same dopamine games that help today’s intellectuals (and dummies) deny that our species is flirting with self-annihilation.

-Ignorance might not be bliss, but self-deceptions and denial do help provide the only payoff that people are interested in — dopamine.
+Ignorance might not be bliss, but self-deceptions and denial do help provide the only payoff that humans, like all apes, are interested in — protecting and triggering dopamine flow.

 - Self-deceptions protect people from what they dread most — the dopamine deprivation associated with facts that increase fears, reduce peer approval, or threaten esteem.